snehitvaddi/InterviewGPT/README.md

 # InterviewGPT
-A Audio Transcribe + ChatGPT real-time interview answering application.
+A real-time Audio Transcription + ChatGPT interview answering application.
 Listens to the system's output voice and responds in real time.

 ### Video Demo